mjsull/spa_typing/README.md

   --version             show program's version number and exit

 ```

+## Installation
+Just clone this repository or download the python script

+Only requires python 2.7.x

+If this script is unable to download files over HTTP you will need to provide the repeat sequence and order files from the ridom spa server.

 ## How it works

 The script searches for 50bp to 5000bp sequences produced by the following primer sets